stabilaprotocol/documentation-en/docs/architecture/network.md

  # Stabila Network Instructure

 Stabila network uses Peer-to-Peer(P2P) network instructure, all nodes status equal.
-There are three types of node: Governor, FullNode, SolidityNode.
-Governor produces blocks, FullNode synchronizes blocks and broadcasts transactions, SolidityNode synchronizes solidified blocks.
+There are two types of node: Governor and FullNode.
+Governor produces blocks, FullNode synchronizes blocks and broadcasts transactions.
 Any device that deploy the java-stabila code can join Stabila network as a node.

 ![image](https://raw.githubusercontent.com/stabilaprotocol/documentation-en/master/images/network.png)